Surface chiral Abelian topological order on multilayer cluster Mott insulators: Results

 where the Lagrange multipliers $h_i$ and $\mu_i$ have been introduced to recover the physical Hilbert space.
 The non-quadratic terms between spinons and rotors can be further decoupled via the Hubbard-Stratonovich transformation.
-The decomposition introduces two auxiliary fields ${\Delta_{ij} = -t_{ij} \braket{\Phi_i\Phi_j^{\ast}}}$ and $\chi_{ij} = -t_{ij} \sum_{\sigma} \braket{f_{i\sigma}^{\ast}f_{j\sigma}}$ and yields the mean-field Hamiltonian for the spinons and the charge rotors
+The decomposition introduces two auxiliary fields ${\Delta_{ij} = -t_{ij} \langle\Phi_i\Phi_j^{\ast}\rangle}$ and $\chi_{ij} = -t_{ij} \sum_{\sigma} \langle f_{i\sigma}^{\ast}f_{j\sigma} \rangle$ and yields the mean-field Hamiltonian for the spinons and the charge rotors

 supplemented by a constant $\sum_{ij} \Delta_{ij}\chi_{ij}/t_{ij}$.
 The auxiliary fields are complex in general whose phases are associated the U(1) gauge field.
+In momentum space, the spinon mean-field Hamiltonian $H_s$ is diagonalized by a unitary transformation

-To search the saddle-point solutions that strictly satisfy the local constraints ${\sum_{\sigma} f_{i\sigma}^{\dagger}f_{i\sigma} = 1}$ for the spinons, we employ the self-consistent minimization algorithm developed in Refs.~\onlinecite{PhysRevLett.103.135301,PhysRevB.84.174441} and its extensions in Refs.~\onlinecite{PhysRevA.93.061601,PhysRevB.105.024401}.
+where $n$ is the sublattice index.
+To search the saddle-point solutions that strictly satisfy the local constraints ${\sum_{\sigma} f_{i\sigma}^{\dagger}f_{i\sigma} = 1}$ for the spinons, we employ the self-consistent minimization algorithm developed in Refs.~\cite{PhysRevLett.103.135301,PhysRevB.84.174441} and its extensions in Refs.~\cite{PhysRevA.93.061601,PhysRevB.105.024401}.
+Once a solution satisfying the spinon local constraints is found, it gives an auxiliary field $\chi_{ij}$ via the spinon correlator $\langle f_{i\sigma}^{\dagger}f_{j\sigma} \rangle$, which in turn specifies the rotor Hamiltonian $H_r$.
 For the rotor Hamiltonian $H_r$, the unimodular condition ${\Phi_i^{\ast}\Phi_i = 1}$ gives an implicit local constraint, enforced by the other Lagrange multiplier $\lambda_i$.
 We adopt a uniform saddle-point approximation in the rotor sector by setting ${\lambda_i = \lambda}$.
+Under this approximation, the rotor correlator is evaluated as

+where $n$, $\alpha$, and $\beta$ index the sublattice bands. $\epsilon_{\boldsymbol{k}}$ and $\mathcal{V}_{\boldsymbol{k}}$ are eigenvalues and transformation matrices that diagonalize the the quadratic part of the rotor action (see detailed derivations in \textit{SI Appendix}).
+The self-consistent equation enforcing the relaxed global constraint over all $N_s$ sites is then